Increasing Equitable Access to Nutritious Foods in the Puget Sound

 Sugary drinks are the number one source of added sugars in the American diet.
-People who consumer a greater percentage of their calories from added sugars are at a significantly higher risk of dying from heart disease.
+People who consume a greater percentage of their calories from added sugars are at a significantly higher risk of dying from heart disease.
 Sugary drinks taxes are proven to help reduce the consumption of sugary drinks, such as soda and sweetened iced teas.
 Now that the tax is in place, we’re one of the community organizations making sure that revenue from the tax is funding food access programs in the city.
 In 2018, these programs served 45,000 children and adults.
 Here’s how some of the tax revenue is being used:

-- Fresh Bucks Seattle(link opens in new window)(link opens in new window)(link opens in new window) expansion, helping more households on a tight budget afford fruits and vegetables
+- Fresh Bucks Seattle expansion, helping more households on a tight budget afford fruits and vegetables

 - Community-based nutrition education and meal programs